kaleidos/grails-postgresql-extensions/README.md

 [![Build Status](https://travis-ci.org/kaleidos/grails-postgresql-extensions.svg?branch=master)](https://travis-ci.org/kaleidos/grails-postgresql-extensions)
 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/kaleidos/grails-postgresql-extensions/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

-This is a grails plugin to use postgresql native elements such as arrays, hstores, json,... from a Grails application.
+This is a grails plugin that provides hibernate user types to use postgresql native types such as arrays, hstores, json,... from a Grails application.
+It also provides new criterias to query this new native types.

 Currently the plugin supports arrays and hstore and some query methods has been implemented.
 More native types and query methods will be added in the future.